<span>TFTC #6</span> Maximizing your Climbing System Efficiency

 But what if we add just one piece of gear to decrease the number of the movements involved during ascent?

-By simply adding an inexpensive pulley, we can increase efficiency by taking the need to manually advance the hitch out of the equation.
+By simply adding an inexpensive micro pulley, we can increase efficiency by taking the need to manually advance the hitch out of the equation.
 Now, instead of hauling ourselves up the climbing line and then holding ourselves with one hand to advance the hitch, we can let the pulley advance the hitch for us.

 Although this is a simple addition, the benefits are quite surprising.
 For climbers currently using this system it is a must have addition.
 Besides the obvious benefits of efficiency, adding just one piece of gear creates a scenario where the user is not overwhelmed with a significant change to their normal climbing system.
 This is not to say that you can’t change multiple pieces of gear in a system or change to a totally different system altogether.
 But, by adding or changing only one piece, we can see and feel the difference and take our time getting used to the change without drastically affecting our comfort level.